Disrupting Acquisition Blog

 Gen Brown, Chief of Staff of the Air Force, Accelerate Change or Lose

 A lesson I learned over 20 years ago still stays with me today as the issue continues to play out across DoD acquisition.
-As the executive officer in a large program office on base, one of my duties was to review officer performance reports (OPRs) before the program director approved them.
+As the executive officer in a large program office, one of my duties was to review officer performance reports (OPRs) before the program director approved them.
 Below the program director and the deputy was the Chief of Integration, who served as the COO of the program.
 He was the one running the show from program strategies and execution to personnel matters and daily operations.
 He was the best at perfecting OPRs.

 For those not aware, the OPR is the annual summary of your performance.
 It has a strict structure of what it entails to capture your efforts and impact.
 Every character and space are counted to cram as much goodness into the two pages as possible.
 There are key words to include to let reviewers read between the lines on the individuals’ true performance among all the glowing reports.
 These were central to your official record, integral to promotions, assignments, competitive education programs, and career opportunities.